hschott/ficum/README.md

 * Boolean, Byte, Short, Integer, Double, UUID - value from toString()
 * Long - value from toString() suffixed with `l`
 * Float - value from toString() suffixed with `f`
-* JodaTime's ReadablePartial or Date and Calendar at midnight - value formated as `yyyy-MM-dd`
+* LocalDate - value formated as `yyyy-MM-dd`
-* JodaTime's ReadableInstant or Date and Calendar not at midnight - value formated as `yyyy-MM-dd'T'HH:mm:ss.SSSZZ`
+* LocalDateTime, OffsetDateTime, ZonedDateTime, Date and Calendar - value formated as `yyyy-MM-dd'T'HH:mm:ss.SSSZZ`
 * Enum - value from name() surrounded with single quotes
 * String, Character and any other Comparable - value from toString() surrounded with single quotes
 * Array of previous types - all values as described above enclosed in square brackets and separated by commas, e.g. `[12.5,4.5]`